na-na-hi/renget/archive/95fri.md

 Not far from them, a small group of students whispered among themselves, ready to prank young Zaila Freeman: the projectile full of ink would ruin her robes, her notebook, and make her look like a nerd in front of the Seventh Year.
 Carefully aiming, a Ravenclaw boy shouted "*Depulso!*"
 In the blink of an eye, the man pushed the Hufflepuff to the ground with his hand and snapped his fingers at the source of the sound: a strange blur enveloped the group as the ink bomb splattered against the obstruction and painted them like a toddler would a pristine wall.
-Stuck inside the bubble, the bullies coughed and spat ink while trying to escape while the man offered his hand and an apology to the girl.
+Stuck inside the bubble, the bullies coughed and spat ink while trying to escape; meanwhile the man offered his hand and an apology to the girl.
 "*You alright there, girl?*" he asked, patting her head; she nodded furiously, embarrassed.
 Waving a wand that would look more at home at the hands of a Hag or a Dark Wizard with a grim look in his eyes, the man pulled the three boys by their underpants with a silent Accio.
 "*I would expect you have a good reason to attack a Ministry official, young men.*" he hissed, while the student flailed around in panic, blurting apologies while Zaila stuck out her tongue at them.